Twaza-j/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner: Writes a script that changes the owner of the file hello to the user

 4-empty: Writes a script that creates an empty file called hello

+5-execute: Writes a script that adds execute permission to the owner of the file hello

+6-multiple_permissions: Writes a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello